Who We Are

 As a national thought leader on homelessness, it is our mission to advance the way society views homelessness and works to solve homelessness-related challenges such as panhandling, encampments, and evictions.
+With fidelity to Housing First, Rethinking Homelessness works with communities across the nation to confront some of their most pressing homelessness-related challenges.

 Since Rethinking Homelessness was established in 2016, we have partnered with cities and municipalities of various sizes and zip codes that have courageously abandoned methodologies that were not working in order to embrace our collaborative approach to homelessness that has yielded impressive and unprecedented results.